dxvo/clinic_database_design/README.md

 - Patient needs approval from primary physician to make specialist appointment

 ### Staff functionality
 - Staff can check in patient during appointment
-- staff can update lab result post appointment
+- Staff can check in Patients when they come.
+After checking in, staff has to insert(or update if not exist) health profile of patient.
+After patients meet doctor, staff is supposed to insert doctor diagnosis, prescription(if needed), and blood test(if needed) (staff can do this anytime depends of request from doctor).
 - staff can access report to view information about a particular office that he/she works for.
 - staff can also look up a particular past appointment
 - staff can also make appointment for patient over the phone